So you want to get consulting clients fast?

 There is another approach that is just as direct and powerful as calling your ideal clients.
 And yet it doesn’t require you to pick up the phone – not right away at least.
 One of my clients, once I helped them re-define their value proposition and clear around their targeting of ideal clients saw a 400% increase in revenues and income using this tactic.
 You can send emails to your ideal clients to engage them in a conversation that leads to you having a sales conversation with them.
 There is a specific approach to this and you’ll want to carefully craft the right wording for each interaction.

 I’ve taught many high-level consultants how to do this effectively in my coaching for consultants program.
 I have a specific 4-step process that I’ve used successfully for a while and have been teaching my clients for LinkedIn specifically.
-If your clients are on LinkedIn this process will allow you to find your ideal clients, engage them, and ultimately meet or speak with them and enter a sales conversation.
+Learning how to get clients on LinkedIn can be a gamechanger for your consulting business.
+If your clients are on LinkedIn, this process will allow you to find your ideal clients, engage them, and ultimately meet or speak with them and enter a sales conversation.
 And we both know that the more meetings and calls you have the more sales conversations you can enter.
 And that leads to more business, right?

 These 9 tactics are a few of the most powerful ones to get more consulting clients.
 They may or may not be the right ones for you.
 And this is just a part of the marketing process I teach that allows you to consistently attract your ideal clients.
 It’s important that you don’t jump on a certain marketing tactic just because it’s popular or you’ve ‘heard’ it’s great.